starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 We now have to modify ``increase_balance`` to do the following:

 1. Write to the appropriate ``balance`` entry.
-2. Verify that the user has signed on this change.
+2. Verify that the User has signed on this change.

 For the signature, we will use the STARK-friendly ECDSA signature, which is natively supported in Cairo.
 For technical details about this cryptographic primitive, see